awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

 The following procedure helps you create a node group with a `p4d.24xlarge` backed node group with EFA interfaces and GPUDirect RDMA, and run an example NVIDIA Collective Communications Library \(NCCL\) test for multi\-node NCCL Performance using EFAs\.
 The example can be used a template for distributed deep learning training on Amazon EKS using EFAs\.

 1. Determine which Amazon EC2 instance types that support EFA are available in the AWS Region that you want to deploy nodes in\.
-Replace *region\-code* with the AWS Region that you want to deploy your node group in\.
+Replace `region-code` with the AWS Region that you want to deploy your node group in\.

    ```
    aws ec2 describe-instance-types --region region-code --filters Name=network-info.efa-supported,Values=true \